Stewart Ryrie (colonial settler): Death

+Issue and extended family

 His children became the second generation of what would be an enduring pastoral dynasty.
-The extended Ryrie family grew as a result of intermarriage with other colonial settlers, particularly with female descendants of John Mackenzie and Alured Tasker Faunce.
+The extended Ryrie family grew as a result of intermarriage with other colonial settlers, particularly with female descendants of John Mackenzie (1791–1857) and Alured Tasker Faunce (1808–1856).

 Two of the sons of his first marriage became prominent.
-William Ryrie (1805—1856) is notable as a pioneering settler colonist of the Braidwood district of New South Wales and the Port Phillip District (now Victoria).
-Stewart Ryrie, Jun.
-(1812—1883) is notable as an explorer of the Snowy Mountains and as a pioneer settler colonist of Jindabyne; he married, Janet, daughter of John Mackenzie.
-Their brothers James Stewart Ryrie (1806—1840) and Donald Horne Ryrie (1810—1888), assisted William to settle the new Port Phillip District.
+William Ryrie (1805–1856) is notable as a pioneering settler colonist of the Braidwood district of New South Wales and the Port Phillip District (now Victoria).
+Stewart Ryrie Jr (1812–1883) is notable as an explorer of the Snowy Mountains and as a pioneer settler colonist of Jindabyne; he married, Janet, daughter of John Mackenzie.
+Their brothers James Stewart Ryrie (1806–1840) and Donald Horne Ryrie (1810–1888), assisted William to settle the new Port Phillip District.
 By 1859, Donald Ryrie resided near Jindabyne, and lived there until his death.

-Both of Ryrie's daughters—Elizabeth (1804—1826) and Jane (1816—1850)—married and died relatively young.
-Elizabeth married Affleck Moodie, Assistant Commissary General of Van Diemen's Land, and lived in Hobart.
-Jane married Francis Lascelles Wallace, a medical doctor and an early settler of the area around Braidwood.
+Both of Ryrie's daughters—Elizabeth (1804–1826) and Jane (1816–1850)—married and died relatively young.
+Elizabeth married Affleck Moodie, Assistant Commissary General of Van Diemen's Land, and lived in Hobart, before dying without children.
+Jane married Francis Lascelles Wallace (1811–1852), a medical doctor and an early settler of the area around Braidwood.
+Their son was Stewart Ryrie Wallace (1847–1870), and their only other surviving child was a daughter, Mary Elizabeth (1849–1887), who married and was living in England when she died.
+Francis Wallace's three nephews—sons of Wallace's brother, Hugh Wallace (1808–1868)—would become major landholders in the Monaro region.

-The three Australian-born children of his second marriage also became prominent.
-Alexander Ryrie (1827—1909) and David Ryrie (1829—1893), are notable as pioneering settler colonists, of Michelago and Bombala, and as politicians.
+The three Australian-born children of Ryrie's second marriage also became prominent.
+Alexander Ryrie (1827–1909) and David Ryrie (1829–1893), are notable as pioneering settler colonists, of Michelago and Bombala, and as politicians.
 These two brothers both married daughters of another colonial settler, Alured Tasker Faunce, who were also granddaughters of John Mackenzie and nieces of Janet, the wife of Stewart Ryrie, Jun..
-John Ryrie (1826—1900) withdrew from partnership with his two brothers, in 1865, and took up the 'Maffra' sheep run south of Cooma.
+John Cassels Ryrie (1826–1900) withdrew from partnership with his two brothers, in 1865, and took up the 'Maffra' sheep run south of Cooma.
 He later was a grazier residing in the Dubbo area, and held vast landholdings in New South Wales and Queensland.